dovetail-genomics/chicago/README.md

 Note for developers
 ----------
-Eventual aim is for the structure to be as: http://nvie.com/posts/a-successful-git-branching-model/ Currently, we are using the master branch & feature branches only.
-Upon the first release, a development branch will be added.
+The branch structure we are using is: http://nvie.com/posts/a-successful-git-branching-model/ Please use the "develop" branch for new features, and only use the "master" branch for new releases and serious bugfixes.